Axioms for Defeat in Democratic Elections: Axioms

 For the third axiom, given any profile $\mathbf{P}$ and natural number $m$, the profile $m\mathbf{P}$ is obtained from $\mathbf{P}$ by replacing each voter by $m$ copies of that voter.
 For example, if $\mathbf{P}$ has three voters $i,j,k$, then $2\mathbf{P}$ has six voters $i_1,i_2,j_1,j_2,k_1,k_2$ such that the ballots of $i_1$ and $i_2$ in $2\mathbf{P}$ are the same as those of $i$ in $\mathbf{P}$, etc. \begin{enumerate} \item[A3.]
 (Upward) Homogeneity: for every $\mathbf{P}$, if $x$ defeat $y$ in $\mathbf{P}$, then $x$ defeats $y$ in $2\mathbf{P}$. \end{enumerate} Homogeneity is usually stated as the condition that for any $m\geq 1$, $x$ defeats $y$ in $\mathbf{P}$ \textit{if and only if} $x$ defeats $y$ in $m\mathbf{P}$.
 As Smith \citeyearpar[p.~1029]{Smith1973} remarks, ``Homogeneity seems an extremely natural requirement; if each voter suddenly splits into $m$ voters, each of whom has the same preferences as the original, it would be hard to imagine how the ``collective preference'' would change.''
 Nonetheless, we use the weaker version stated above since it is sufficient for our main result.
 Almost all standard voting procedures satisfy (the usual statement of) Homogeneity.\footnote{One exception is the Dodgson voting procedure (see \citealt{Fishburn1977}, \citealt{Brandt2009}).} That Split Cycle satisfies Homogeneity follows from the fact that Split Cycle is qualitative-margin based as in Remark \ref{QualMarg}, and $\mathbf{P}$ and $2\mathbf{P}$ have the same qualitative margin graphs.

-The fourth axiom is another one of the most basic principles of voting theory.
+The fourth axiom is one of the most widely discussed principles in voting theory.
 The term `Monotonicity' is used for a number of different conditions, but our formulation is equivalent (for profiles of linear ballots) to Arrow's \citeyearpar{Arrow1963} axiom of Positive Association of Social and Individual Values:\footnote{Positive Association states that if $x$ defeats $y$ in $\mathbf{P}$ according to $f$, and $\mathbf{P}'$ is a profile such that for all $x',y'\in X\setminus\{x\}$, (i)~$\mathbf{P}_{\mid \{x',y'\}}=\mathbf{P}'_{\mid \{x',y'\}}$, (ii) for all $i\in V$, $x \mathbf{P}_i y'$ implies $x \mathbf{P}'_i y'$, and (iii) for all $i\in V$, $y'\mathbf{P}'_ix$ implies $y'\mathbf{P}_ix$, then $x$ defeats $y$ in $\mathbf{P}'$ according to $f$.} \begin{enumerate} \item[A4.]
-Monotonicity (resp.~Monotonicity for two-candidate profiles): if $x$ defeats $y$ in a profile (resp.~two-candidate profile) $\mathbf{P}$, and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by some voter $i$ moving $x$ above the candidate that $i$ ranked immediately above $x$ in $\mathbf{P}$, then $x$ defeats $y$ in $\mathbf{P}'$. \end{enumerate} We think Monotonicity should hold for profiles with any number of candidates, but Monotonicity for two-candidate profiles is sufficient for the proof of our main result.
-This is noteworthy because the Ranked Choice VCCR in Example \ref{OtherVCCRs} does not satisfy Monotonicity for arbitrary profiles (see, e.g., \citealt{Felsenthal2012}) but does for two-candidate profiles.
-All other VCCRs defined above satisfy Monotonicity for arbitrary profiles.
+Monotonicity (resp.~Monotonicity for two-candidate profiles): if $x$ defeats $y$ in a profile (resp.~two-candidate profile) $\mathbf{P}$, and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by some voter $i$ moving $x$ above the candidate that $i$ ranked immediately above $x$ in $\mathbf{P}$, then $x$ defeats $y$ in $\mathbf{P}'$. \end{enumerate} One might argue that Monotonicity should hold for any number of candidates, but Monotonicity for two-candidate profiles is sufficient for the proof of our main result.
+This is noteworthy because the Instant Runoff VCCR in Example \ref{OtherVCCRs} (as well as VCCRs based on other standard voting procedures, e.g., Baldwin, Coombs, and Nanson) does not satisfy Monotonicity for arbitrary profiles (see \citealt{Felsenthal2017}) but does for two-candidate profiles.
+All other VCCRs defined above satisfy Monotonicity for all profiles.

 The axioms proposed so far imply the principle of Majority Defeat for two-candidates profiles.
 The proof is essentially part of the proof of May's \citeyearpar{May1952} characterization of majority rule.